pretorh/lfs-notes/steps/3-main-build.md

 ### Part 1

+Time: 0.2x real for both

 - man-pages
+    - patch: remove password hashing function docs
     - no configure or build (just `make prefix=/usr install`)
-    - time: negligible
 - iana-etc
     - only need to copy the 2 files out (`cp -v services protocols /etc`)
-    - time: negligible

 ### Glibc

 Patches:
 - file system standards: see, `scripts/packages/glibc/patch.sh`.
 This patch is applied on all glib versions - consider ignoring this and using the non-compliant path
+- mem align patch
-- pre configure setup to install into `sbin`
+- pre configure setup to install into `sbin`, see `scripts/packages/glibc/pre-configure.sh`

 Note: the configuring and installing is split up differently here than in the book

-Time (including tests and install): 7.6x real (user+sys: 21.4x)
+Time (including tests, install and configure steps): 26.5x real

 #### tests